 |y = kx|

 Tables can be used to write direct variation equations.
-When you divide y by x and get the same value, which will become k.
+You divide y by x and get the same value, which will become k.
 For example, in the direct variation table above, each time you divide y by x, you should get 8.
 This means that 8 is the constant and that each time x increases by 1, y increases by 8.
 Once you have this information, you can write an equation.
 The equation for this table would be: y = 8x

 Example 3 – Graphs